vircadia/vircadia-native-core/BUILD.md

 ##### Generating a release/debug only vcpkg build

-In order to generate a release or debug only vcpkg package, you could use the use the `VCPKG_BUILD_TYPE` define in your cmake generate command.
+In order to generate a release or debug only vcpkg package, you could use the use the `VCPKG_BUILD_TYPE` define in your CMake generate command.
 Building a release only vcpkg can drastically decrease the total build time.

 For release only vcpkg: